strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt3.md

 }
 ```

-### Levelup Character
+### Level up Character
-When a character has enough experience, we need to levelup it.
+When a character has enough experience, we need to level up it.
 In `/src/controllers/update-character.controller.ts`:

 ```ts
 @patch('/updatecharacter/{id}/levelup', {